I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 You can also watch this review by Jason from The Muscle Program to learn more about his experience in taking 4 Gauge for the first time.

-4 Gauge contains 150 mg of caffeine in every serving of 2 scoops.
-This is equivalent to about 12 ounces of coffee, so quite a decent amount.
-Keep this in mind if you’re a coffee drinker.
+4 Gauge contains 150 mg of caffeine per serving of 2 scoops.
+This is equivalent to about 12 ounces of coffee, so it's quite a decent amount.

 4 Gauge has a nice fruity taste that is not too overpowering.
 It’s easy to drink and nothing like other shakes where you have to pinch your nose to get them down.

 4 Gauge will last for about 2 to 3 hours in total.
 This does depend on your physical size and how hard you train, but that’s a good average to work with.